OmarKhayyam/aiconclave-demo-time-traveler/README.md

 `container = "111111111111.dkr.ecr.ap-south-1.amazonaws.com/my_repo:latest"`

 We will be going for an asynchronous endpoint, because we aren't sure how long our model might take.
+You can learn all about asynchronous inference in SageMaker [here](https://docs.aws.amazon.com/sagemaker/latest/dg/async-inference.html).

 ```
 model_name = 'model-name'